photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 This will allow the server to generate downsampled preview images on-demand, causing a delay when previewing a photo in full screen mode.

+!!! tip
+    To view original images, enable *Dynamic Previews*, and configure *Dynamic Size Limit* and *Static Size Limit* to a small value like `720`.
+When viewing images exceeded that limit, the original files will be displayed.

 #### What files will be created by PhotoPrism?

 The minimum size for static previews is 720px, so all images up to `720x720` will be rendered.